Lecturer in Missiology and Pastoral Studies

 (2015) Let us celebrate the feast: the service of Holy Communion in spiritual formation and mission.’

-(2015) ‘Same sex marriage: development or departure?
-The socio–ecclesiological and theological setting of dame sex marriage in the Irish context.’
+(2015) ‘Sameplication for Christian Practice. sex marriage: development or departure?
+The socio–ecclesiological and theological setting of same sex marriage in the Irish context.’

 (2016) ‘Raising awareness of Church of Ireland clergy and lay ministers about sex trafficking: towards a practical response.’